Regenerative Farming and Gardening

 That the only species that could be removed from an ecosystem without damage to the ecosystem would be humans.

 I disagree.
 I think that what our ecosystems desperately need is humans who love them.

 (The idea that humans are inherently bad and damaging to Mother Earth has emerged along with industrialization and modernization and consumerism.
 Indigenous people have an entirely different view point, which is that people are no less a sacred part of the web of life than any other living thing, and that we have a crucial role to play in caring for it.)

 Humans, of course, are clever, intelligent, inventive, tool users who can plan for the future and learn from the past.
 Who better to care for an ecosystem?

 Food-growing humans who love an ecosystem will seek to grow food in ways that give back to the soil, the place, and the diversity of living things that share that place.
 And food-eating humans who love an ecosystem will seek to support food-growers who care for it in these ways.

 With an ecosystem focus framing food production, rather than just a profit focus, everything changes.

 A significant feature of regenerative agriculture is that it means growing food not in mono-cultures, but in ecosystems.

-(A mono-culture is basically a large area dedicated to producing just one crop, having wiped out the majority of other living things in the vicinity.
+A mono-culture is basically a large area dedicated to producing just one crop, having wiped out every other living thing in the vicinity.

 When you eat food grown like this, you are eating something that's been severed from the web of life it should have been part of.
-You are eating something that is has been artificially produced.)
+You are eating something that has been artificially produced.